-Beyond the clientele, Lure serves many functions: it’s where the bridge and tunnel crowd goes to turn up for dinner before hitting the club on Saturday night, and where downtown suits head for a business class lunch.
-It’s where the creative types go when someone else is paying, and it’s also the spot where locals hang at the bar for oysters and a burger.
-It’s quite the scene, and is still one of the best People Watching restaurants ever.
+Lure serves many functions: It’s where a certain button-downs-and-shiny-shoes crowd goes for dinner before hitting the club on a Saturday night, and it's where downtown suits head for a business-class lunch.
+It’s also a great place to go when someone else is paying, and it’s the spot where locals hang at the bar for oysters and a burger.
+It’s quite the scene, and it's still one of the best People Watching restaurants in New York City.
 No one really talks about Lure as a hot spot anymore, but business appears to better than ever.

 Much of Lure’s menu is tried and true, and some of it has even improved with age.
-You can’t beat the crispy rice with spicy tuna, the lobster roll delivers, and the award-winning burgers are worth a visit in their own right.
+You can’t beat the crispy rice with spicy tuna, and the burger alone—with its salty-sweet bacon onion jam—makes this place worth a visit.
 You can go steak, you can go fish, you can go raw bar, or you can just come to drink.
-The bottom line is that you'll probably leave happy.
+The bottom line is: You'll spend around $80 per person for a full dinner, and you'll probably leave happy.

 Be the first to get expert restaurant recommendations for every situation right in your inbox.